amankr1812/InsuranceProviderAliasHDFC/README.md

 This is the insurance provider application that will be used by the Policy Aggregator application for Rest Web Service Calls.

-Database Name - aggregatordatabase
+Database Name - insuranceproviderdatabase

-Table Name - insurance_providers_list
+Table Name - insurance_provider_policies

 use the below command to insert data into the table